tedher/aztecc/README.md

 Introduction
 ------------

-This repository contains my bachelor thesis title "Implementing Encryption/Decryption Program using Elliptic Curve Cryptography" and the code of the thesis.
+This repository contains my bachelor thesis title "Implementing Encryption/Decryption Program using Elliptic Curve Cryptography" and the source code of the program generated from the thesis.

-* `src`: this directory contains the source code of the program
-* `win`: this directory contains the compiled code for Windows platform
-* `linux`: this directory contains the compiled code for Windows platform

 Requirements
 ------------